 Fayette is a very small city located in the state of Mississippi.
 With a population of 1,577 people and two constituent neighborhoods, Fayette is the 140th largest community in Mississippi.

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Fayette is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Fayette is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Fayette who work in office and administrative support (22.53%), teaching (13.92%), and law enforcement and fire fighting (11.90%).
+Overall, Fayette is a city of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Fayette who work in office and administrative support (24.85%), law enforcement and fire fighting (13.02%), and teaching (10.65%).

 The people who call Fayette home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Fayette residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Fayette include Irish, German, French , and English.
+The greatest number of Fayette residents report their race to be Black or African-American, followed by Asian.
+Important ancestries of people in Fayette include Irish, English, Yugoslavian, and Other West Indian.

 The most common language spoken in Fayette is English.
 Other important languages spoken here include African languages and Hebrew.